ShawnDordeJay/DigitalLEDWatch/README.md

-watch.cc -> only watch function. is implemented as service/daemon. in case init_watch.py is killed, watch is still displaying time. led-image-viewer.cc -> only to display pictures and gifs. init_watch.py -> contains functions to connect to database and function to activate watch or led-image-viewer
+watch.cc -> only watch function. is implemented as service/daemon. in case init_watch.py is killed, watch is still displaying time. led-image-viewer.cc -> only to display pictures and gifs. init_watch.py -> contains functions to connect to database and function to activate watch or led-image-viewer.
+Is executed with nohup, therefore the python script is allowed to run in the background

 Created a database with columns date, time and filename.